 the Northern Hemisphere.

-The method used in Sturm et al. (1995) for snow climate classification interpolated from the 0.5° by 0.5° gridded version at the National Snow and Ice Data Center (NSIDC) (Liston and Sturm 1998) to the 24 km polar stereographic grid of the monthly averaged snow depth.
+The Sturm et al. (1995) snow climate classification was interpolated from the 0.5° by 0.5° gridded version (ARCSS045) at the University Corporation for Atmospheric Research (UCAR) (Liston and Sturm 1998) to the 24 km polar stereographic grid of the monthly averaged snow depth.
 This process resulted in land/sea confusion at a number of points which were excluded from the analysis.
 The number of points affected by this problem (nconf) is indicated in the header record for each month.

-Monthly average snow depth and SWE climatologies for the 1998/99 to 2011/12 snow seasons are included along with an animation of monthly mean snow depth averaged over the 1999-2006 period (cmc_monthly_mean_sdep_animation_1999-2006.avi).
+Monthly average snow depth for the 1998/99 to 2013/14 snow seasons are included along with an animation of monthly mean snow depth averaged over the 1999-2006 period (cmc_monthly_mean_sdep_animation_1999-2006.avi).
 The land/sea mask was applied to these outputs.
-A legend for the snow depth animation is included in a separate GIF image file; units are cm.
+A legend for the snow depth animation is included in a separate GIF image file (units are cm).
+SWE climatologies are provided for the 1998/99 to 2012/13 snow seasons.

 data used for evaluating Global Climate Model (GCM) output from Brown